christopherpoole/EABuilder/README.md

     cmake -P install.cmake

+A script for uninstalling the algorithm is also copied to the algorithm install location.
+You can invoke it at any time like this:

+    cmake -P uninstall.cmake

 Any and all dependencies for you project can be specified as indicated in the `CMakeLists.txt` file.

 ## Options
 Options available with EABuilder are listed below.
 At a minimum you will probably want to be setting `SERVANT` and `VERSION`.